RichardoC/tales.fromprod.com/src/_posts/2021-08-05-always-document-api-limitations.md

 python3 -c 'print(":longthonk1:" + ":longthonk2::longthonk3::longthonk4:" * ((40000- len(":longthonk1:") - len(":longthonk5:") )// len(":longthonk2::longthonk3::longthonk4:")) + ":longthonk5:")'
 ```

 Also, turns out `xargs -J` can't interpolate 40k characters, and `xargs -I` can only do even fewer.
-The `-J` doesn't error, it'll only put the characters afterwards as if that flag is ignored.
+The `-J` doesn't throw an error, it'll only put the characters afterwards as if that flag is ignored.
 Who knew?

 ### What happened
 So, you can paste this in and wait a *long* time, as the slack client seems to parse the message for each slackmoji and then render it leading to the following great video in real time